 There's nothing to optimize for with BERT, nor anything for anyone to be rethinking.
-The fundamentals of us seeking to reward great content remain unchanged.— Danny Sullivan (@dannysullivan) October 28, 2019
+The fundamentals of us seeking to reward great content remain unchanged (October 28, 2019)

-With BERT (as with the RankBrain algorithm) the more natural your content, the better you’ll fare.
+With BERT (as with the RankBrain algorithm) the more natural your content, the better it will rank.

 Indeed, the only way you can optimize for the Google BERT algorithm is by taking your focus off the search engines completely and writing for your human audience instead.